fbpx

 Productivity in an ecosystem

-Productivity refers to primary production by organisms that obtain energy from the sun – plants and algae (called Autotrophs) and to Secondary production, which refers to organisms that obtain energy from other organisms, such as bacteria, fungi and animals (called Heterotrophs).
-Production describes the rate of generation of new Biomass in an ecosystem, usually expressed as Biomass change per volume of water or surface area over time.
+Productivity refers to primary production by organisms that obtain energy from the sun – plants and algae (called autotrophs) and to secondary production, which refers to organisms that obtain energy from other organisms, such as bacteria, fungi and animals (called heterotrophs).
+Production describes the rate of generation of new biomass in an ecosystem, usually expressed as biomass change per volume of water or surface area over time.
 Biomass refers to the total amount of living matter in an ecosystem and is often used as a source of energy for other living organisms.

 Floodplain inundation in Barmah forest.
 Water that returns from floodplains to rivers can carry dissolved carbon that can fuel foodwebs.
 Photo credit: Paul McInerney.